adnanbarwaniwala/CBT-Voice-Agent/README.md

 ## 🚀 **Features**

-- 🎤 **Voice Interaction**: Speak directly to the app to express your feelings or concerns.
+- 🎤 **Voice Interaction**:
+  - Speak directly to the app to express your feelings or concerns.
+  - Speech is transcribed to text using the `OpenAI Whisper model`.
 - 🤖 **AI-driven CBT Support**: Uses a structured, agentic workflow to provide targeted CBT interventions.
-- 🗣️ **Natural Conversational Responses**: Delivers empathetic and human-like audio responses.
+- 🗣️ **Natural Conversational Responses**:
+  - Delivers empathetic and human-like audio responses.
+  - The `Elevenlabs` library is used for text-to-speech.

 ---